senarvi/theanolm/docs/training.rst

 training.
 This subset, called noise words, is randomly sampled.

 The sampling based costs can be faster to compute, but less stable and slower to converge.
-For each data word $k$ noise words are sampled, where $k$ can be set using the ``--num-noise-samples`` argument.
+For each data word *k* noise words are sampled, where *k* can be set using the ``--num-noise-samples`` argument.
 The higher the number of noise samples, the more stable and slower the training is.